Qumulo/docs/administrator-guide/qumulo-core/openmetrics-api-specification.md

 ---
 title: "Qumulo OpenMetrics API Specification"
-summary: "This section lists the metrics that the Qumulo REST API emits and lists the metrics' types, labels, and descriptions."
+summary: "This section lists the names, types, labels, and descriptions for the metrics that the Qumulo REST API emits."
 permalink: /administrator-guide/qumulo-core/openmetrics-api-specification.html
 keywords: metrics, OpenMetrics, API metrics, prometheus
 sidebar: administrator_guide_sidebar
 ---

-This section lists the metrics that the Qumulo API emits and lists the metrics' types, labels, and descriptions.
+This section lists the names, types, labels, and descriptions for the metrics that the Qumulo REST API emits.

 The Qumulo OpenMetrics API has a single endpoint that provides a complete view of point-in-time telemetry from the Qumulo File Data Platform.
-Monitoring and metrics systems, such as [Prometheus](https://github.com/prometheus/prometheus), can consume the OpenMetrics data format that the Qumulo REST API emits, without custom code or a monitoring and logging agent.
-For more information about the data formats that your monitoring and metrics system can ingest, see the system's documentation.
+Metric monitoring systems (such as [Prometheus](https://github.com/prometheus/prometheus)) can consume the OpenMetrics data format that the Qumulo REST API emits without custom code or a monitoring agent.
+For more information about the data formats that your monitoring system can ingest, see your monitoring system's documentation.

 ## Accessing Qumulo Metrics